-The Governing Body has appointed a SEND Governor (Chair of Governors, Mr Graham Saltmarsh) to represent the Governors with special responsibility for Special Educational Needs.
+The Governing Body has appointed an SEND Governor (Chair of Governors, Mr Graham Saltmarsh) to represent the Governors with special responsibility for Special Educational Needs.
 The Chair of Governors can be contacted through the school office.
 The 2014 Code of Practice states that a child or young person has SEND if “they have a learning difficulty or disability which calls for special educational provision to be made for him or her.
 Special educational provision or training provision that is additional to or different from that made generally for other children or young people of the same age.”

-The SENCO undertakes the following duties:
+The SENDCO undertakes the following duties:-

 The Code of Practice 2014 outlines the four broad areas of need as: